March 15 – 17, 2017

 Hilton Winnipeg Airport Suites Hotel

-You may choose to register for one of the FOUR optional pre-conference workshops on March 15.
+You may choose to register for one of the two optional pre-conference workshops on March 15.
 Please see the registration form for fees.

 **Program may change without notice.